Deducteam/lambdapi/docs/ui/vscode.rst

 Logs
 ----

-Logs are displayed in a terminal window.
-The debug flags can be set from the debug flags menu.
-The menu can be found by selecting Run in the Activity Bar (in the left by default).
-If you want, you can drag the menu to another place.
+Logs are displayed in a terminal which opens automatically when needed.

 .. _VSCode: https://code.visualstudio.com/